pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

-- 'en_genre' and 'eng_list' now replace spaces in genre names with hyphens.
+- 'en_genre' and 'eng_list' now replace spaces in genre names with underscores (to note presence of spaces).

 - Single-network version of 'eng_network_wd' now has an 'a' after the version number and incorporates 'PageRank'.